ileckfi/eXpansionPluginPack.github.io/docs/dev/services/data_providers.md

 Once this is created the `LocalRecordsPlugin` will be enabled as a compatible `TimeDataProvider` is found.
 So the `LocalRecordsDataProvider` will enable as well, which in it's turn will enable `LocalRecrodsWidget`.

-So the devleoppment of a simple DataProvider will reconect and render compatible whole features that was never meant to work on Storm.
+So the development of a simple DataProvider will reconnect and render compatible whole features that was never meant to work on Storm.

 Data providers can also be used to send game mode dependent "configuration" data to plugins.
 For example widget positions.

 ## Registering a Data Provider

-A data provider is basicly a service, like nearly everything else in eXpansion<sup>2</sup>.
+A data provider is basically a service, like nearly everything else in eXpansion<sup>2</sup>.

 Very basic data provider compatible with everything: